cpjobling/eg-259-cw-2013/README.md

 This command will create a new folder ``eg-259-vm/web/pselectr_student_number`` in your web space, initialize a git repository, download a copy of the cloned ``eg-259-cw-2013`` repository from GitHub, checkout the master branch and make a record of this repository as a submodule of your copy of the ``eg-259-vm project``.

-You will now have an independent GitHub repository inside your copy of the EG-259 virtual machine which allows you to develop and version control your web app indepdentantly of the ``eg-259-vm`` repository.
+You will now have an independent Git repository inside your copy of the EG-259 virtual machine which allows you to develop and version control your web app indepdentantly of the ``eg-259-vm`` repository.
 You will want to check-in the changed ``.gitmodules`` file (note that this file name starts with a period, and so is hidden on Mac and Linux machines) which you can do by issuing these commands:

     $ ~/eg-259-vm/web> git add ../.gitmodules
     $ ~/eg-259-vm/web> git commit -m "Add eg-259-cw-2013 as submodule"